Friedrich Welwitsch, Thomas Baines, and David Livingstone: The Discovery of...View

-Do not drive too fast: On asphalt roads, 120 km/h can already be too great a speed due to sudden crosswinds.
-On gravel roads, even 90 km/h is definitely always too fast!
-If you do suddenly skid, a speed of 80 km/h is much safer as you can usually still control your car!
+Do not drive too fast: On asphalt roads, 120 km/h can be too great a speed due to sudden crosswinds.
+On all gravel roads a speed 90 km/h is already too fast!
+You can usually still control your car with 80 km/h.

-We advise to drive a speed of 60 – 70 km/h.
-You are on vacation after all!
-You are certainly an excellent driver on the highways and country roads of your home, but your driving experience there is only a limited guarantee for safe driving.
-Beware of a deceptive feeling of safety among other things, on many roads of Namibia there is hardly or only little traffic.
-The following applies to all rural roads, i.e. asphalt roads as well as gravel roads: Always expect highly dangerous overtaking maneuvers by oncoming traffic in blind curves or in front of any hill that obscures your view!
-Always expect animals (be it game, cattle or goats), that suddenly want to cross the way in front of your car at any time of the day.
-Especially dangerous times are twilight, late in the evening and night time.
+Driving 60 – 70 km/h is advisable.
+You are on vacation!
+You are certainly an excellent driver on the highways and country roads back at home, but your driving experience there is only a limited guarantee for safe driving.
+Among other things on should beware the feeling of safety the roads of Namibia bring, the little traffic underway is deceptive.
+The following applies to all country roads, i.e. asphalt roads as well as gravel roads: Always expect highly dangerous overtaking maneuvers by oncoming traffic in blind curves or in front of any hill that obscures your view!
+Always expect animals (be it game, be it cattle or goats) that want to cross the road.
+Especially dangerous times are at twilight, night times are the greatest risk.
 The collision with a kudu, oryx or cattle is comparable to the collision with a middle class car!
-It is a common cause of very serious, often fatal accidents.
+It is a common cause of very serious and often fatal accidents.
 Just as dangerous as a collision is an abrupt avoidance attempt, which almost always leads to a rollover!
 As a matter of principle, avoid driving at dusk or at night!
 Divide your daily stages accordingly.
-The average speed of a full day’s ride should be 40 – 50 km/h.
+The average speed of a full day of driving should be 40 – 50 km/h.

 If you still skid, try to avoid a rollover:

 No over-correcting the steering, no full braking!
 If you skid into an embankment, do not try to steer the car back onto the slope immediately.
-If you place the car at right angles to the centrifugal force with an external inclination: the car will almost inevitably roll over!
+If you make the mistake of placing the car at right angles to the centrifugal force with an external inclination: the car will almost inevitably roll over!
 Try to steer the car in the direction of the centrifugal force.
 Try to avoid obstacles such as a tree, a stone by steering slightly.
 Only when you are on the flat, try to steer the car back towards the slope embankment without jerking.
 Don’t be afraid to drive the car into a pasture fence: It will give you scrapes, but it absorbs the energy best.
 The bill for the fence is small compared to other potential damage.
 The risk of skidding is particularly high on gravel roads on curves and downhill slopes.
-Drive especially slow and cautious here!
+Drive especially slowly and carefully here!
 With 4×4 (all-terrain) all-wheel drive double cabins (pick-ups), but also with VW buses, special care is required due to the very high center of gravity!
 With roof loads (roof tent or similar) the risk of skidding and rollover is even higher!
-Do not rely on a “HANDY”!
-Only in largely populated places you will have “cell phone contact”.
+Do not rely on your mobile phone since you will only have cellular reception largely populated areas.

 A self-drive tour in Namibia is a pleasure if you drive appropriately and carefully!
-Have fun and “have a good pad” as they say here!
+Have fun and enjoy your stay!